How to measure percentages in raw feeding is one of the questions I’m asked the most!

 OK, let’s jump right in.

-Percentages matter in raw feeding because when you make your own raw dog food, that’s what you use to figure out:
+There are two types of percentages in raw feeding.
+Both matter because when you make your own raw dog food, that’s what you use to figure out:

 Unlike with pre-made raw dog food that comes with feeding guidelines, homemade raw dog food doesn’t have those.